garvv29/garvv29/README.md

 - Gained hands-on experience with full-stack development
 - Learned how production systems work at scale

-### 🌱 Current Role - VNR Seeds
+### 🌱 VNR Seeds
-- Working on production applications using PHP and databases
+- Worked on production applications using PHP and databases
-- Debugging real enterprise issues
+- Debugged real enterprise issues
-- Understanding industrial workflows and system integration
+- Understood industrial workflows and system integration

+### 🧑🏻‍💻 Currently - CodeQuotient
+- Web Devlopment Intern in a complete corporate environment
+- Built Redis Lite without using built in libraries built my own data structure libraries then built redis lite on top of it.

 ### 📖 Learning & Certifications
 - ✅ NPTEL: Programming in Java